 For example, if you already have four pairs of shoes at home, do you need a fifth pair?
 Do you need the latest iPhone when the one you have works just fine?
-By avoiding impulse buying and spending money on essential needs, you can save a ton of money.
+By avoiding impulse buying and by spending money on essential needs only, you can save a ton of money.

 4. Invest in real estate

-If you cannot afford a physical property, you should consider investing in real estate investment trusts (REITs), which are income-producing commercial and residential property funds.
+If you can’t afford a physical property, you should consider investing in real estate investment trusts, which are income-producing commercial and residential property funds.

 5. Ease up on your credit card

 A major reason people are in debt is that they have become too dependent on their credit cards.
-People often make purchases that are not even necessary simply because they know they can use their card to do it.
+People often make purchases that aren’t even necessary simply because they know they can use their card to do it.

 6. Pay off your debt

-Some people cannot save money because they are in perpetual debt, often paying off loans with high-interest rates.
-If this is the situation you're in, maybe consider consolidating all your debt and paying it off with monthly payments.
+Some people can’t save money because they’re in perpetual debt, often paying off loans with high-interest rates.
+If this is the situation that you’re in, maybe consider consolidating all your debt and paying it off with monthly payments.
 The sooner you pay off your debt, the faster you can start putting money on the side for other things.

 7. Open a savings account

-Most people underestimate the power of a savings account because the interest you earn may seem too low.
-Nevertheless, it is still worth putting your money in a savings account as this will motivate you to save more, and it will also help you ensure that a certain amount remains aside for emergencies.
+Most people underestimate the power of a savings account because the interest rate may seem too low.
+Nevertheless, it’s still worth putting your money in a savings account, as this will motivate you to save more, and it will also help you ensure that a certain amount remains aside for emergencies.